3 Reasons Couples Come To Therapy

 THE RELATIONSHIP

-Developing the emotional capacity to soothe and comfort one’s self to embrace the difficult and necessary changes in the commitment level of the relationship and the changes that the ending of a marriage bring to the couple and others who care about them.
+We are developing the emotional capacity to soothe and comfort one’s self to embrace the difficult and necessary changes in the commitment level of the relationship and the changes that the ending of marriage brings to the couple and others who care about them.

 3. DECIDE: